 Allison previously worked for the State of Georgia Attorney General's Office, in the capital litigation and post-conviction criminal litigation sections.
 There, she filed extensive post-hearing and appellate briefs, litigated habeas corpus petitions both at the state and federal level, and filed oppositions to petitions to the United States Supreme Court.
 She also previously prosecuted felony cases as an Assistant District Attorney in Gainesville, Georgia.
 At both of these previous positions, Allison gained extensive courtroom, general litigation and interpersonal experience.

 Allison is a member of the State Bar of Georgia, and is admitted to practice in all state and federal courts in Georgia.
 She is a member of the Council of Parent Attorneys and Advocates and is a graduate of the Georgia Advocacy Office's Parent Leadership Support Project VIII.
-She has served on the Board of Ethics and on the Unified Development Code Committee, and is currently serving on the city's Planning Commission.
+She has served on the City of Roswell Board of Ethics and the Unified Development Code Committee, and is currently serving on the city's Planning Commission.
 Allison has previously served as a member of the Board of the International Dyslexia Association, Georgia Branch.

 Allison can be found frequently speaking to parent groups regarding their rights under special education, and has presented at conferences for the Autism Society of America, Georgia Chapter, the International Dyslexia Association - Georgia, Talk About Curing Autism, Atlanta Tourette Syndrome Conference and FOCUS's Educational Conference.
 She was also named a 2012 Hero for Autism by the Autism Society of America, Georgia Chapter and is the recipient of the 2012 Emily's Award from Corrigan Care.

-Allison is an avid reader, and lives in Roswell, Georgia with her husband and three sons.
+Allison is an avid reader, and lives in Roswell, Georgia with her three sons.